 At the end of 2017, Finance Minister Paschal Donohoe stated that the success of the government would be determined by its ability to tackle the housing crisis over the course of 2018.
 Donohoe said it was the ‘most pressing problem of a generation’ and that the government ‘must reduce homelessness’ over the year.

 Yet the Fine Gael / Independent government then presided over a huge growth in the numbers who were homeless.
 From when the government was formed, in May 2016, to the publication of the Department of Housing report of March 2019, nearly 1,000 more children had become homeless as did 2,400 adults.

 Another significant survey was undertaken on the night of 9 April 2019, where 128 people were found to be sleeping outdoors in Dublin streets and shop fronts.
 This was 18 more than a similar survey taken in at the same time of year in 2018.
 Again, the evidence is irrefutable.
-If the success of the government was determined by the way in which it tackled the housing crisis, then the 2016 – 2020 Fine Gael government and the following Fianna Fáil / Fine Gael government were utter failures.
+If the success of a government is determined by the way in which it tackles the housing crisis, then the 2016 – 2020 Fine Gael government and the following Fianna Fáil / Fine Gael government were utter failures.

 What is causing the housing crisis in Ireland?